 Lyme disease can be a devastating condition to live with.
 It can affect a person both physically and emotionally, so it’s important that Lyme disease patients are given a great amount of support from their loved ones to help them manage and cope with their health issues.
-Have a friend or family member with Lyme disease?
-Here are 10 ways you can help support and care for them during their struggle.
+Do you ave a friend or family member with Lyme disease?
+Here are 10 ways you can help, support and care for them during their struggle.

 Because Lyme disease is not very highly publicised, much of the general public does not know much about the condition.
 So, your first step should be to learn as much as you can about Lyme disease.
 Head online and research how the infection is contracted, as well as what symptoms a person with Lyme disease experiences.
 This can give you a better idea of what your loved one is going through on a daily basis with this chronic illness.